• Skip to primary navigation

 • Place breadsticks on a lightly greased cookie sheet.
 Let rise for 1 hour.

 • Preheat oven to 450 degrees.
 Melt butter and brush over breadsticks.
 Bake for 20 minutes.
-Remove from oven, brush with reserved melted butter.
-Bake for remaining 5 minutes.
-Remove from oven and cool.
+Remove from the oven, brush with reserved melted butter.
+Bake for another 5 minutes.
+Remove from the oven and let cool before serving.

 Notes